A 2 Day Chicago Itinerary – The Ultimate Guide (2025)

-You know I love me a good city visit and Chicago is at the top of my favorites list!
+You know I love me a good city visit, and Chicago is at the top of my favorites list!

-You can easily spend two days in Chicago and see a lot, but I know it will leave you wanting more.
+You can easily spend two days in Chicago and see a ton, but I know it will leave you wanting more.
+So, go back again and again!
+I have many times!

 Is visiting Chicago worth it?